ldcu/Feed/README.md

 npm run
 ```

-- Then, to start running the front-end as well
+- Then, a second terminal to start running the front-end as well

 ```
 cd client